PdoyleC/Portfolio-1-Project/README.md

 * To show when classes and games are on.
 * To get users to revisit the site for new puzzles.
 * To be contactable for new members.

+## User Feedback
+* Found the site easy to navigate.
+* Were able to contact the club easily.
+* Liked the images.
+* New user wanted to go a learn how to play.
+* Liked the weekly puzzles.
+* Would like to be able to play chess on the website.
+To be able to do that, the code would need to be written in Python.
+* Would like to be able to by Chess pieces and Chess boards.
+* Some experienced chess players would like to see some of the lesser known illegal chess moves in the game, displayed on one of the pages.
+* New players would like to see how the pieces move on the board.

 ## Features